Highly Sought Out Architectural Landscape Design

 Eco-LogicSM Permaculture & Landscape Design is headed by multi-faceted creative Jadene Mayla.
 She began working as a permaculture designer in 2004 while getting a graduate degree in Landscape Architecture from the University of Oregon and a certificate in Permaculture Design from Cascadia Permaculture Institute, headed by Toby Hemenway and Jude Hobbs.
 Her final project won a national first place award, fueling her drive to offer “deep green” ecological design to the public.

-She relocated the business to Portland, Oregon, in 2005.
-Three years later the City honored Eco-LogicSM with a certificate identifying the company as an ecological business under its rigorous Eco-Biz Program.
+She moved the business to Portland, Oregon, in 2005.
+Two years later the City honored Eco-LogicSM with a certificate identifying the company as an ecological business under its rigorous Eco-Biz Program.
+Since 2018, the company headquarters hare in Pasadena, California, with a satellite office in Portland.

-Jadene incorporates over a decade of experience serving clients in Oregon, California, Washington, and other states.
+Jadene incorporates a decade and a half of experience serving clients in Oregon, California, Washington, and other states.
 She accepts all types of projects, and is sought-out for her specialty of aesthetically combining landscape architectural techniques with permaculture principles in urban, suburban, and rural settings.